-- 10. Plaintiff Nashville Student Organizing Committee ("NSOC") is a non-profit corporation in the State of Tennessee.
-NSOC is a social justice organization run by college and university students from Nashville-area public and private colleges and universities, including Fisk University, Tennessee State University, Middle Tennessee State University, Belmont University, and Rhodes College.
+10. Plaintiff Nashville Student Organizing Committee ("NSOC") is a non-profit corporation in the State of Tennessee.
+NSOC is a social justice organization run by college and university students from Nashville-area public and private colleges and universities, including

+Fisk University, Tennessee State University, Middle Tennessee State University, Belmont University, and Rhodes College.
 NSOC advocates for social justice and civil rights, including the right to vote.
 NSOC has opposed the adoption of the Tennessee voter ID law, and in particular the exclusion of student IDs from the list of accepted voter IDs.
-It has engaged in education efforts on the law and advanced bills in the Tennessee General Assembly to add student IDs to the list of accepted voter IDs or repeal the voter ID law entirely.
-Members of NSOC are prevented from voting or have had their right to vote abridged by Tennessee's voter ID law, including but not limited to Plaintiffs Justin Bautista-Jones, Tyshaunda Blanche, Jarrett Harper, Jahmelia Stenson, Justen Williams-Reed, Breonna Frierson, and Courtney Kirksey-Warren. - 11.
-Plaintiff Justin Bautista-Jones is 19 years old and a current sophomore at Fisk University, a private college in Nashville, Tennessee and the oldest historically black college or university (HBCU) in the United States.
-A resident of Nashville, Tennessee, Justin, the current Chairman of Plaintiff NSOC, is registered to vote in Tennessee and wants to vote in federal, state, and local elections in Tennessee.
+It has engaged in education efforts on the law - at cost to the organization - and advanced bills in the Tennessee General Assembly to add student IDs to the list of accepted voter IDs or repeal the voter ID law entirely.
+Members of NSOC are prevented from voting or have had their right to vote abridged by Tennessee's voter ID law, including but not limited to Plaintiffs Justin Bautista-Jones, Tyshaunda Blanche, Jarrett Harper, and Breonna Frierson.

+- 11. Plaintiff Justin Bautista-Jones is 19 years old and a current sophomore at Fisk University, a private college in Nashville, Tennessee and one of the oldest historically black colleges/universities (HBCU) in the United States.
+A resident of Nashville, Tennessee, Justin, the current Chairman of Plaintiff NSOC, is registered to vote in Tennessee and wants to vote in federal, state and/or local elections in Tennessee.
 However, he does not possess any of the accepted forms of voter ID under Tennessee's voter ID law.
-Justin only possesses a Fisk student ID card and a California state ID card. - 12.
+Justin only possesses a Fisk student ID card, a California state ID card, and a Hercules High School ID card from his high school in California. - 12.
 Plaintiff Tyshaunda Blanche is a current sophomore at Fisk University, 19 years old, a resident of Nashville, Tennessee, and eligible to vote.
-Tyshaunda has submitted a voter registration application to the Davidson County Election Commission and wants to vote in federal, state, and local elections in Tennessee.
+Tyshaunda is registered to vote in Tennessee and wants to vote in federal, state and/or local elections in Tennessee.
 However, she does not possess any of the accepted forms of voter ID under Tennessee's voter ID law.
 Tyshaunda only possesses a Fisk student ID card and an Illinois state ID card.